easystats/parameters/tests/testthat/_snaps/complete_separation.md

       The model has a log- or logit-link.
 Consider using `exponentiate = TRUE` to interpret coefficients as ratios.

-      Note that some coefficients are very large, which may indicate issues with complete separation.
+      Some coefficients are very large, which may indicate issues with complete separation.

 ---